AchrafBella/Connect-Four-and-Reinforcement-Learning/README.md

 ![image](https://user-images.githubusercontent.com/52492864/128045136-8107d272-0b02-454a-bb0f-932d1079ec9f.png)

+Also the environement is design for all the simple agents, the heuristic agents and the RL agents

 the class agent contains 3 types of the agents for the moment (it could be more in the futur)